Thomas J. Watson: Personal life

 As a Democrat (after his criminal indictment by the Taft Administration), Watson was an ardent supporter of Roosevelt.
 He was one of the most prominent businessmen in the Democratic Party.
 He was considered Roosevelt's strongest supporter in the business community.

 Watson served as a powerful trustee of Columbia University from June 6, 1933, until his death.
 He engineered the selection of Dwight D. Eisenhower as its president and played the central role in convincing Eisenhower to become president of the university.
 Additionally, he served as a trustee of Lafayette College and is the namesake of Watson Hall, a campus residence hall.

 In 1936 the U.S. Supreme Court upheld a lower court decision that IBM, together with Remington Rand, should cease its practice of requiring its customers to buy their punch cards from it alone.
 The ruling made little difference because IBM was the only effective supplier to the market, and profits continued undiminished.

 In 1937, Watson was awarded the Order of the German Eagle by Adolf Hitler.
 Watson was also president of the International Chamber of Commerce in 1937; the medal was awarded while the ICC was meeting in Germany that year.

 In 1939, he received an honorary degree in Doctor of Commercial Science from Oglethorpe University.

 In the 1940s, Watson was on the national executive board of the Boy Scouts of America and served for a time as an international Scout commissioner.
 E. Urner Goodman recounts that the elderly Watson attended an international Scout commissioners' meeting in Switzerland, where the IBM founder asked not to be put on a pedestal.
 Before the conference was over, Goodman relates, Watson "... sat by that campfire, in Scout uniform, 'chewing the fat' like the rest of the boys".
 He received the Silver Buffalo Award in 1944.
-His son, Thomas Jr., later served as national president of the Boy Scouts of America from 1964 to 1968.
-He was also inducted into the Steuben County (NY) Hall of Fame.
+His son, Thomas Jr., later served as national president of the Boy Scouts from 1964 to 1968.
+He was also inducted into the Steuben County, New York Hall of Fame.
 Throughout his life Watson continued to own and enjoy the family farm on which he was born.
 In 1955 he and his wife gave it, along with one million dollars, to the Methodist Church for use as a retreat and conference center, to be named Watson Homestead in memory of his parents.
 Watson Homestead became independent of the church in 1995, and continues as a conference and retreat center.
 The one-room school that Watson attended as a child is still on the grounds.

 Watson was chairman of the Elmira College centennial committee in 1955 and donated Watson Hall, primarily a music and mathematics academic building.

 Watson was a member of both the American Academy of Arts and Sciences (1960) and the American Philosophical Society (1984).

 He was posthumously inducted into the Junior Achievement U.S. Business Hall of Fame in 1990.